The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Hungary: Gwen Kozlowski of Exeter International.

 Cheap thrill

-Margaret Island, named for a thirteenth-century princess, is a short cab ride (or a long walk) from most hotels in Budapest.
+Margaret Island, named for a 13th-century princess, is a short cab ride (or a long walk) from most hotels in Budapest.
 Here you can rent a golf cart and have a picnic or just stroll around the 240-acre island.
 There’s a petting zoo, a water park, a musical fountain (not quite Bellagio Las Vegas but not bad), and evening performances of theater and music as part of the Budapest Summer Festival.
 This is a very popular place on weekends, so Saturday and Sunday may not be the time to go.

 Bragging rights